Methodology

 Primary Data Sources

 MetalView does not set, negotiate, or guarantee prices.
-We aggregate benchmark data into a consumer-readable format with city pages, metal hubs, and editorial explainers.
+We aggregate benchmark data into a consumer-readable format across metal hubs, historical charts, and editorial explainers.
+Live numbers and editorial pages are maintained as one product: the rate shows the market signal; the guides explain how to interpret it.

 Update and Formatting Process

-We fetch benchmark data regularly and display a visible last-updated timestamp on core price pages whenever data is available.
-Historical sections and charts are used to provide context around recent moves, not to promise future outcomes.
+We fetch benchmark data on a recurring schedule during market hours and cache responses briefly so pages stay fast without serving stale snapshots longer than necessary.
+Core price pages show a visible last-updated timestamp whenever data is available.
+Historical sections and charts provide context around recent moves; they are not forecasts and do not promise future outcomes.

 What Readers Should Verify Independently

 The rate shown on MetalView is not the same as the final payable bill.
-Readers should always verify purity, making or fabrication charges, GST, product type, premiums, supplier margin, and availability with the actual seller or provider.
+Before buying jewellery, coins, bars, or industrial metal, verify purity or grade, making or fabrication charges, GST and other taxes, product type (ornament vs coin vs bar), premiums or discounts, supplier margin, hallmarking, and availability with the actual seller or provider.

 Questions or Corrections

-If you believe a page is outdated, a label is unclear, or a benchmark is being interpreted in a misleading way, email metalviewofficial@gmail.com with the page URL and issue summary.
+If you believe a page is outdated, a label is unclear, or a benchmark is being interpreted in a misleading way, email metalviewofficial@gmail.com with the page URL and a short issue summary.
+Include screenshots or quote comparisons when helpful.